Tyler O'Neill Preview, Player Props: Cardinals vs. Reds

 Tyler O'Neill At The Plate

-- Looking at the 63 games he has played this season, he's hit a home run in nine of them (14.3%), and in 3.7% of his trips to the dish.
+- In 14.1% of his games this season, he has hit a home run, and 3.7% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.